 Are you searching for “popcorn ceiling removal in Aurora, CO?”
 Finishing the ceilings and walls of your home can be done in numerous ways.
 Popcorn, a stucco combination sprayed onto your ceiling that generated a sponge-like, rough surface with the effect of popcorn, was once a popular way to finish ceilings.

-Our experts can take care of removing popcorn ceiling and refinishing your home, and ensuring that everything is done correctly, so you don't have to worry about anything.
+Our experts can take care of removing popcorn ceiling and refinishing your home to have smooth, modern finishes.
 Here are a few reasons why people remove popcorn texture ceilings:

 Out of Date

-Another issue you may have is that skim coat popcorn ceilings give your property an out-of-date appearance.
+Skim coat popcorn ceilings give your property an out-of-date appearance.
 This is due to the fact that this specific form of finishing peaked in popularity a few decades ago and is now rarely seen in modern or new residences.
-In fact, many people now prefer drywall over popcorn ceiling.
+In fact, many people now prefer smooth drywall over popcorn ceiling finishes.

 Not only that, but due to the abrasive nature of the surface, it's tough to update or modernize its look.
 Therefore, if you want to give your home a modern style, you can have your textured ceiling removed by our popcorn ceiling repair contractors.